hmrc/pillar2/README.md

 ### Using Service Manager

 You can use service manager to provide necessary assets to the pillar2 backend.
 **PILLAR2_ALL** service is responsible for starting up all the services required by the tax credits service project.

 This can be started by running the below in a new terminal:

     sm2 --start PILLAR2_ALL

-The logs can be viewed by running the below command in a new terminal window

-    sm2 --logs PILLAR_2

 #### Using sbt

 For local development, use `sbt run` but if it is already running in sm2, execute below command to stop the service before running sbt commands.